jgnrodrigues/get-quotes/README.md

 # Get-Quotes

 ## Description
-This application is a quotes' repository.
-It is split in two services:
+This application is a quotes repository.
+It is split into two services:
 - Quotes Importer
 - Quotes API